nosas/blog/keras_tuner_tensorboard/article.md

 ## Tuned vs baseline performance

 Earlier in the article, we discussed how to retrieve the most optimal hyperparameters and create a tuned model.
-Let's train our tuned model and compare it against the baseline model.
+Now, let's train our tuned model and compare it against the baseline model.

 ### Baseline model